 - Veritas recommends that network access from the application clusters to the CP servers should be made highly-available and redundant.
 The network connections require either a secure LAN or VPN. - The CP server uses the TCP/IP protocol to connect to and communicate with the application clusters by these network paths.
 The CP server listens for messages from the application clusters using TCP port 443 if the communication happens over the HTTPS protocol.
 TCP port 443 is the default port that can be changed while you configure the CP server.

 Veritas recommends that you configure multiple network paths to access a CP server.
-If a network path fails.
-CP server does not require a restart and continues - to listen on all the other available virtual IP addresses. - The CP server only supports Internet Protocol version 4 (IPv4) when communicating with the application clusters over the HTTPS protocol. - When placing the CP servers within a specific network configuration, you must take into consideration the number of hops from the different application cluster nodes to the CP servers.
+If a network path fails, CP server does not require a restart and continues to listen on all the other available virtual IP addresses.

+When placing the CP servers within a specific network configuration, you must take into consideration the number of hops from the different application cluster nodes to the CP servers.
 As a best practice, Veritas recommends that the number of hops and network latency from the different application cluster nodes to the CP servers should be equal.
 This ensures that if an event occurs that results in an I/O fencing scenario, there is no bias in the race due to difference in number of hops or network latency between the CPS and various nodes.